ibm-cloud-docs/Cloudant/api/authorization.md

 -->

-The `cloudant` field in the response object contains an object with keys that are the usernames that have permission to interact with the database.
+The `cloudant` field in the response object includes an object with keys that are the usernames that have permission to interact with the database.
 The `nobody` username indicates what permissions are available to unauthenticated users, that is,